Paris Peace Conference (1919–1920): Territorial claims

 The Japanese claim to Shantung faced strong challenges from the Chinese patriotic student group.
 In 1914, at the outset of the war, Japan seized the territory that had been granted to Germany in 1897 and seized the German islands in the Pacific north of the equator.
 In 1917, Japan made secret agreements with Britain, France, and Italy to guarantee their annexation of these territories.
 With Britain, there was an agreement to support British annexation of the Pacific Islands south of the Equator.

-Despite a generally pro-Chinese view by the American delegation, Article 156 of the Treaty of Versailles transferred German concessions in the Jiaozhou Bay, China, to Japan rather than returning sovereign authority to China.
+Despite a generally pro-Chinese view by the American delegation, Article 156 of the Treaty of Versailles transferred German concessions in Jiaozhou Bay, China, to Japan rather than returning sovereign authority to China.
 The leader of the Chinese delegation, Lu Zhengxiang, demanded a reservation be inserted, before he would sign the treaty.
 After the reservation was denied, the treaty was signed by all the delegations except that of China.
 Chinese outrage over that provision led to demonstrations known as the May Fourth Movement.
 The Pacific Islands north of the equator became a class C mandate, administered by Japan.